Margaret Fuller Neighborhood House (MFNH)

 Margaret Fuller Neighborhood House (MFNH) has provided social services and community connection from the historic home it owns at 71 Cherry Street since 1902.

-Graduating Cohort from our Tech Goes Home Computer Training in 2023
+Graduating Cohort from the MFNH Tech Goes Home Computer Training in 2023

-MFNH Staff preparing for our first mobile Food Pantry Delivery to the Frank J. Manning Apartments in Cambridge.
+MFNH Staff preparing for the first mobile Food Pantry Delivery to the Frank J. Manning Apartments in Cambridge.

 MFNH has conducted repairs as needed to the house, but has not conducted any major renovations in the recent past.
 The house does not have air conditioning.
 Other systems may be near the end of their useful life.
 Additionally, the pantry addition and the offices in the house itself are not currently accessible to those with physical disabilities.